netlify/build/README.md

 const { promisify } = require('util')

 module.exports = {
+  // INVALID EXAMPLE: do not use this.
-  // This callback will not be awaited
+  // This callback will not be awaited.
   onPreBuild: ({ utils }) => {
     doSomethingAsync((error, response) => {
       console.log(response)
     })
   },

+  // VALID EXAMPLE: please use this instead.
-  // This callback will be awaited
+  // This callback will be awaited.
   onPostBuild: async ({ utils }) => {
     const response = await promisify(doSomethingAsync)()
     console.log(response)